How to Turn a Ram ProMaster into a Campervan

 Van walls

 Next is the van walls.
 First, I had read several other blogs that stated they used Kilmat on the walls to reduce road noise as they travelled so I decided to add it to my walls before I put up the insulation.
-This was an easy process as they were peel and stick.
-As you can see, I didn’t go crazy with this product, but some people add this product to fill the entire wall.
+This was an easy process as they were peel and stick and as you can see, I didn’t go crazy with this product, but some people add this product to fill the entire wall.
 I only did it sporadically.
 Your choice.
 The amount you see in the picture is one box which covers 50 square feet.
 Again, you can order more if you want to cover more of the walls and ceiling.
-I felt the insulation would also provide a sound barrier and it did.
+I felt the insulation would also provide a sound barrier which it did.

 Van wool insulation

-Next, I researched insulation and came up with my favorite being Havelock wool (ordered 1 big bag 200 square foot x1).
+Next, I researched insulation for the walls and came up with my favorite being Havelock wool (I ordered one big bag 200 square foot x1).
 Because so many people were starting to convert vans into campers they were giving me a delivery date of 6-8 weeks.
-I knew I only had a couple months to complete the build so I went ahead and ordered some of the Havelock Wool and then ordered some 3M Thinsulate Thermal insulation so I could quickly get the van sides insulated halfway and install the bed so I could have someone complete the electrical work for me which was also a 4 week wait.
-The electrical people required some of the walls to be up so they would have something to attach the electrical box to.
-If I didn’t have a deadline for traveling and electrical work, I would have only ordered the Havelock wool.
+I knew I only had a couple months to complete the build so I went ahead and ordered some of the Havelock Wool and then ordered some 3M Thinsulate Thermal insulation so I could quickly get the van sides insulated halfway and install the bed and then I could have someone complete the electrical work for me which was also a 4 week wait.

 3M Thinsulate Thermal insulation I ordered a 30’ x 60’’ piece for the bottom of the walls.